oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-vmware-vcenter-16-3/index.md

 ---
 This guide describes how to integrate Avi Vantage into a VMware vCenter cloud.
 The instructions in this guide can be used for installing Avi Vantage 16.3.

 Avi Vantage is a software-based solution that provides real-time analytics as well as elastic application delivery services.
-Vantage optimizes core web-site functions, including SSL termination and load balancing.
+Avi Vantage optimizes core web-site functions, including SSL termination and load balancing.

 **Notes:**

 * **Deployment in *write access mode* is recommended.
 It's the quickest and easiest way to deploy.**
 * **After completing the deployment process, click <a href="/docs/16.3/configuring-a-virtual-service-for-vmware-basic">here</a> to learn how to create virtual services.**
 * **Avi Vantage may be deployed with a VMware cloud in either no access, read access, or write access mode.
-Each mode results in escalating functionality and automation, but also requires higher levels of privilege for the Avi Vantage Controller within VMware vCenter.
-For more information, please see<a href="/docs/16.3/vantage-interaction-with-vcenter/"> this article</a>.**
+Each mode results in escalating functionality and automation, but also requires higher levels of privilege for the Avi Controller within VMware vCenter.
+For more information, please see<a href="/vantage-interaction-with-vcenter/"> this article</a>.**
 * **Prior to Avi Vantage 16.3, Service Engines deployed manually by the Avi administrator in No Orchestrator or VMware vCenter read access clouds required the user to download a unique copy of the Service Engine image for each cloud configured in the system.
 Starting from 16.3 release, the Avi administrator needs to download only one Service Engine image for each type of image needed (<code>ova/qcow2/docker</code>).
 The same SE image can then be used to deploy Service Engines in any tenant and cloud configured in the system.
-Read <a href="/docs/16.3/manually-deploy-service-engines-in-non-default-tenantcloud/">this relevant article</a>.**
+Read <a href="/manually-deploy-service-engines-in-non-default-tenantcloud/">this relevant article</a>.**
+* **vMotion is not supported.**

 ## How Avi Vantage Integrates into vCenter